fendbsavvy/ARCHwk9/README.md

 ## Prerequisites
 Before running the application, ensure the following is installed:
-- Docker
+1. Docker
--Docker compose
+2. Docker compose
--Maven (could also edit Dockerfile to include the install)
+3. Maven (could also edit Dockerfile to include the install)

 ## Setup Instructions
 1. Prepare the necessary files: